srgblnch/python-scpilib/README.md

 ```

 With no paramenter configuration, the object assumes the communication will be
 made by network and *only* listen the localhost (in ipv4 and ipv6).
+See the
+help for further information.

 Also, a object created this way doesn't have any command to respond.
 They can
 be build before and passed to the constructor, or use a command to add: